ferasboulala/auto-score/README.md

 Essentially, it detects staff lines, slides a window across them with some overlap and classifies the corresponding window image.

-## Modules
-auto-score is made up of modules that each accomplish one specific task :
+GOAL : Generate tablatures for guitar or bass from a handwritten or computer generated score.

-1. `as::staff` : The input image is scanned for staff line detection.
+## Staff line detection :  The input image is scanned for staff line detection.
 The output is staff line positions.
 (ZOOM in to see staff identification)

 <p align="center">
 <img src=pictures/computer_generated.png width="250" height="350">